weiyinwei/GRCN/README.md

 ## Dataset
 Please check [MMGCN](https://github.com/weiyinwei/MMGCN) for the datasets: Kwai, Tiktok, and Movielens.

-Due to the copyright, we could only provide some toy datasets for evaluation.
+Due to the copyright, we could only provide some toy datasets for validation.
 If you need the complete ones, please contact the owners of the datasets.
 <!-- We follow [MMGCN](https://github.com/weiyinwei/MMGCN) and provide three processed datasets: Kwai, Tiktok, and Movielnes.  -->

 ||#Interactions|#Users|#Items|Visual|Acoustic|Textual|